Sanjanadhananjayaa/mslearn-dp100/instructions/02-automated-ml.md

 ## Overview

-Azure Machine Learning includes an *automated machine learning* capability that leverages the scalability of cloud compute to automatically try multiple pre-processing techniques and model-training algorithms in parallel to find the best performing supervised machine learning model for your data.
+Azure Machine Learning includes an *automated machine learning* capability that leverages the scalability of cloud compute to automatically try multiple pre-processing techniques and model-training algorithms in parallel to find the best-performing supervised machine learning model for your data.

 In this exercise, you'll use the visual interface for automated machine learning in Azure Machine Learning studio